TeejMcSteez/HAEYapper/README.md

 - Further Mocha test's to verify functionality.
 - KISS, Scrape does to much split functionality into more components for easier testing. (remove error handling as splitLogs handles newlines and blank strings now)
+- Create main event loop, for pnpm run after setup with CLI to just run non-stop.

 ## Research